 The proposed development will not have any adverse impact in terms of loss of productive agricultural soils.
+No agricultural zoned land will be affected by the proposed development.
 In addition, the proposed development will not result in significant problems as a result of instability, erosion or the like.
-Appropriate erosion and sediment control devices will be installed for the life of the construction activities and will remain in place until such times as any exposed soils are revegetated.
+All works are located on an existing cleared and paved area of the site, and the units themselves are located within shipping containers so ground disturbance is minimal.